Mihailorama/filings-workspace/README.md

 # CoreFiling Labs Quick XBRL Validator

-A simple demonstrator of using the CoreFiling Platform to valdiate a document.
+A simple demonstration of how the CoreFiling Platform can be used to validate a document.

-It starts by using the CoreFiling Platform API to request a list of validation profiles, then presents a form for choosing one and uplaoding a file. it submits this to the Document Service and polls for the validation status.
+It starts by using the CoreFiling Platform API to request a list of validation profiles, then presents a form for choosing one and uploading a file.
+It submits this to the Document Service and polls for the validation status.